sjalowiec/patterns-tools/replit.md

 - **SizeSelector**: Card-based size selector with category grouping and selection states
 - **RoundIconButton**: 56px mobile-friendly icon buttons with labels
 - **WizardActionBar**: Flex layout with warning box + action buttons
+- **PrintHeader**: Print-only header with KnitbyMachine branding and URL (hidden on screen, visible in print/PDF)
+- **PrintFooter**: Print-only footer with copyright, URL, generation date, and page numbers (hidden on screen, visible in print/PDF)
 - **useGaugeCalculations**: Hook for unit-aware gauge calculations (4" vs 10cm)

 All components use CSS variables for theming and are fully reusable across wizards.